whitneyburton/portfolios/students/1511/chelsea-johnson/chelsea-johnson-m3.md

 ## Community Participation

 I have become more active in various Turning groups, including Joan Clarke, imposters lunch, and environmental variables.
-I am also helping to plan the end-of-module LAN party and have have been a co-leader in the Miyamoto posse.
+I am also helping to plan the end-of-module LAN party and have served as a co-leader in the Miyamoto posse.

 ### Self-Review